Celio Secondo Curione: In Switzerland

 Returning to Lausanne, where three more daughters were born to him, he maintained a diffident attitude towards the Calvinist theology prevalent there, but avoided open polemic or dissention.
 He revised his Aranei Encomion, publishing a second edition at Basel in 1544 under the title Araneus, seu De Providentia Dei, with which were included several shorter tracts including one on the Immortality of the Spirit, drawing overtly upon Pythagorean and Platonist concepts.
 He finished a new book, the Pro Vera et Antiqua Ecclesiae Christi Autoritate.
 In 1546 he had to leave Lausanne over an affair with a female student.

-In Basel, where he was reunited with his family, he held a teaching post at the University from 1547.
+In Basel, where he was reunited with his family, he held a teaching post at the university from 1547.
 Here he remained for the rest of his life as Professor of Rhetoric, as editor and translator.
-His circle of friends in Basel included theologian Martin Borrhaus, printers including Johannes Frobenius and Giovanni Oporino, and the academic jurist Bonifacius Amerbach.
+His circle of friends in Basel included theologian Martin Borrhaus, printers including Hieronymus Froben and Giovanni Oporino, and the academic jurist Bonifacius Amerbach.
 He maintained contact with other religious exiles, including Sebastian Castellio (who had left Geneva in 1544 having fallen out with Calvin), and with the Italian Lelio Sozzini.
 It is not agreed whether he was then in contact with the Netherlander David Joris, later sentenced as an heretic.
 From Basel he maintained a wide network of correspondence, principally with Bullinger, but also with Wolfgang Musculus, Johannes Sturm, Philipp Melanchthon and other theologians.
 Curio published part of his correspondence in 1553 (Selectarum Epistolarum).